No Freedom of Information, threats a constant terror for whistleblowers instead

 December 10, 2021

-Malaysia is experiencing some kind of information warfare amidst an unstable government that places its political sustenance above the needs of the people.
+Malaysia is experiencing an information warfare amidst an unstable government that places its political sustenance above the needs of the people.

 This is to say that non-physical artillery in the form of (manipulated) information is actively being deployed to counter sensitive information that can discredit the government’s public image and cause retaliation to destabilise its fragile administration.